pnieves2019/MAELAS/README.md

 vasp_cp_oszicar (bash script to get calculated OSZICAR_A_B_C files after VASP calculation finish)

 The generated files vasp_maelas, vasp_jsub and vasp_0 are interconnected scripts to submit jobs in HPC facilities, one can specify some job settings in these scripts by adding more tags in the command line.
+Note that the user might need to modify vasp_jsub depending on the cluster or local computer queuing system.
 For instance,

-python3 maelas.py -g -i POSCAR_rlx -k 70 -n 7 -s 0.1 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_mag
+maelas -g -i POSCAR_rlx -k 70 -n 7 -s 0.1 -t 48 -c 24 -q qprod -a OPEN-00-00 -f /scratch/example_mag

-where -t 48 indicates that the number of maximum CPU hours for the VASP calculation is 48 hours, -c 24 means that the number of cores for the VASP calculation is 24, -q qprod set to production queue the type of queue in HPC facilities, -a OPEN-00-00 is the project identification number for running jobs in HPC facilities and -f /scratch/example_mag is the folder where you want to run VASP calculations.This procedure might be helpful for high-throughput routines.
+where -t 48 indicates that the number of maximum CPU hours for the VASP calculation is 48 hours, -c 24 means that the number of cores for the VASP calculation is 24, -q qprod set to production queue the type of queue in HPC facilities, -a OPEN-00-00 is the project identification number for running jobs in HPC facilities and -f /scratch/example_mag is the folder where you want to run VASP calculations.
+This procedure might be helpful for high-throughput routines.
 More options can be added in these script files through the terminal command line, to see them just type

-python3 maelas.py -h
+maelas -h

 Note that generated INCAR_std, INCAR_A_C and KPOINTS files contain standard setting for collinear and non-collinear calculations.
-The user is free to change this setting either directly on the generated files or in the maelas.py.
+The user can modify these files in order to add more advanced settings.

 -----------------------------